A Quick Tour

 Start your app again:

-Next, try adding a post
+Next, try adding a post with curl:

 You can list your posts: